LiquidAI-project/supervisor-rust-port/README.md

 2. Uncomment lines from the .env file.
 3. Run "export $(grep -v '^#' .env | xargs)" without quotation marks in the folder where .env file is to load the enviroment variables.
 4. In the same console session, run "cargo run" to start the supervisor.
 5. If everything worked correctly (and you didnt change enviroment variables) the supervisor is available through 127.0.0.1:8080.
 Test this in browser by trying if healthcheck works by going to "http://127.0.0.1:8080/health".
+Note that connecting to orchestrator (which is running in a container) wont work correctly with this setup.

 ## Tests